fubicales2016/fogbowcloud.org/content/pages/manager-cli.md

 Manager command line interface
 ==========

-Manager command line interface is the service for the client that should be use to execute functions the system.
-It allows user know about federation members, resources provided by fogbow and get, create and delete requests and get and delete instances.
+Manager command line interface is the service used to execute functions in the system.
+It allows user to get information about federation members, resources provided by fogbow and create requests to manage instances.

 ### Summary
 * Member Operations